Bibi was chief administrative officer for a large university, where she worked for 24 years.

 Leveraging the unpublished market, Bibi’s dream employer offered her a position and invited her to write the job description herself.

 Bibi had spent 24 years working as an administrator of a large state university.
 In addition to leading a team of staff members across several divisions and streamlining administrative processes, she had significant financial and budgetary responsibilities.
-Bibi enjoyed her work for many years, but over time, she came to be became disillusioned.
+Bibi enjoyed her work for many years, but over time, she became disillusioned.
 The higher she rose in the organization, the less her values fit with the mission of the university.
 She decided to take a leap of faith and try to find a more fulfilling career.

 “My job was so much red tape and yucky politics,” said Bibi.
 “When I realized that I could retire and get benefits, I decided to see what else was out there.”